Wilting plant in a dream in a terracotta pot on cracked dry earth

 A great tree — dead.
 Grey, bare branches.
 But at ground level, at the base of the trunk — a tiny, bright, living shoot.
 New life from what seemed utterly dead.

-This is one of the most powerful things the unconscious can offer about transformation.
+This image carries a transformative force that is hard to mistake for anything else.
 Your Healer speaks here, together with your Creator — in their deepest alliance.
 The Healer knows: the death of what is old is not the end.
 The Creator sees: where space has been freed, something new is already beginning to grow.

 Ask yourself: “What in my life has died or come to a close — and might something new already be growing beside that ending, something I haven’t yet noticed?”

 Withering and drought in dreams are not frightening.
 They are honest.
 They point to what nature does every year — it dies, so it can be born again.
-And the unconscious is inviting you toward the same understanding: the end of a cycle is not a catastrophe.
-It is a clearing of space.
+And the unconscious is inviting you toward the same understanding: the end of a cycle is not a catastrophe but a clearing of space.
+The earth does not explain why it needs a dry phase; it simply moves through it and arrives at the next rain.

 Other Dream Meanings